Life Insurance for Smokers and Tobacco Users

 The Best Life Insurance Rates for Smokers

 Individuals who smoke can still be approved for life insurance.
 Compared to non-smokers, life insurance rates will be higher.
+Let’s take a look at life insurance for smokers.

 Tobacco use affects your health.
 Life insurance companies balance the risk of insuring tobacco users by requiring higher premiums, referred to as smoker or tobacco rates.